-2. Environmental Impact Literature Review
+3. Environmental Impact Literature Review

-Now that the team has refined its product/service concept, the team should be determining how5 its business model will generate a positive and measurable environmental impact.
-The team needs to locate materials already written about environmental problems/solutions and their locations or other context, including agency, industry, and consultants' reports, which will often lead to critical datasets and useful scientific literature.
+Now that its value proposition has been refined and tested, the team should be determining how its business model will generate a positive and measurable environmental impact.
+The team needs to locate materials already written about similar environmental solutions and their locations or other context, including agency, industry, and consultants' reports, which will often lead to critical datasets and useful scientific literature.
 The team will also need to search for technical literature (journals, books, electronic resources).
-The team needs to gather data that will help support its methodology for measuring the environmental impact which may be generated by its proposed business model.
+The team needs to gather data that will help support its methodology for measuring the environmental impact which could be generated by its proposed business model.